buchuoer/PhysBench/README.md

 ## 🔔News

  **🔥[2024-09-23]: Evaluation for test set is now available on [EvalAI](todo).
 We welcome all submissions and look forward to your participation!**

+We will be releasing the training split of the dataset, 3D assets and the remaining code in the near future.

 ## Introduction
 **Vision-Language Models (VLMs)** have emerged as promising tools for building **embodied agents**, whereas their lack of **physical world understanding** hampers their effectiveness in real-world applications.
 To address this challenge, we present **PhysBench**, a comprehensive benchmark designed to evaluate and enhance VLMs' understanding of the physical world across diverse and complex tasks.